 Please Respect and Protect archaeological sites and report looting and vandalism: 1 800 722 3998

 If you're not put off by the challenge of both reaching and traveling this canyon, you'll be rewarded with dramatic cliff faces towering over a forest of scattered ponderosa pines.
 There are also three arches to enjoy; Cathedral Arch is reached in the first quarter mile, Angel Arch in less than a mile, and Keystone Arch around the four mile mark.
-Lastly, you'll also pass the Butts Canyon Trail (465)
+Lastly, you'll also pass the Butts Canyon Trail (465) at 1.4 miles.

 Keystone Arch is a good turnaround spot if you're looking to shorten your journey or skip some elevation gain.
 Otherwise, keep going until you reach the end at a spill-off near the five mile mark.